dendinho-e-bolinha/travel-agency/README.md

 ## Running

 Simply run the executable generated in the last section.

-Don't forget to put your data files in a folder named `input`.
+### Not sorting the results

+By default, the flow results are sorted, but, if you don't want them sorted, you can use the `--no-sort` option.

+Example: `travel --no-sort`

 ## Unit info